Ameliasks/dms1_blog/posts/eighth-blog-post.md

 ## Icon Design Process

-With the icons previously identified in the previous blog pos, I started to transfer the thumbnail drawings into flat design.
+With the icons previously identified in the previous blog post, I started to transfer the thumbnail drawings into flat design.
 Off the bat, I knew I wanted my designs to look lively and friendly to suit my concept.
 As an effort to achieve that look, I experimented with rounded corners in the designs, which I think definately makes the design look 'friendlier' and also more refined.

 ![photo 1](photos/26.png)
 ![photo 1](photos/24.png)